9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Rice and millet steamed in leaves at Bunun Leisure Farm

-• New trend of upscale indigenous fusion cuisine such as Akame in Pingtung – the chef is from the Rukai tribe and trained by Taiwan’s most famous chef, Andre Chiang.
+• New trend of upscale indigenous fusion cuisine such as Akame in Pingtung – the chef is Rukai and trained by Taiwan’s most famous chef, Andre Chiang.
 Booking is essential – seats are released at 12 am on the first day of month for the month after next, and you need to drive.
 See my Pingtung guide.

 Two heads of roasted boars